The Best Paramedic-to-RN Bridge Programs in 2025

 School Graduation Rate

-Your prospective online paramedic-to-RN program should offer a quality education that prepares you for your career goals.
+Nursing schools should offer a quality education that prepares you for your career goals.
 How can you do a quality check?
-Review the graduation rate to see how many students graduate in a reasonable amount of time.
+Review the graduation rate to see how many students graduate on time.

 Online Learning Format and Requirements

-Paramedic-to-RN online programs feature different learning formats.
-Students may study on their own schedules without any live courses.
-Some online learners may experience interaction with fellow students and instructors through synchronous courses, which meet live at specific times to mirror the in-person experience.
+If you enroll in a paramedic-to-RN bridge program online, you may study on your own schedule without any live courses.
+You may interact with fellow students and instructors through synchronous courses, which meet in real time to mirror the in-person experience.
+Review the delivery format and technology requirements to find a good fit.

 Why Is Paramedic-to-RN Program Accreditation Important?

-Upholding industry standards can also provide better nursing care outcomes.
-Nursing programs, such as those included in our ranking, receive accreditation from the Accreditation Commission for Education in Nursing or the Commission on Collegiate Nursing Education.
+The nursing programs in our ranking hold accreditation from the Accreditation Commission for Education in Nursing or the Commission on Collegiate Nursing Education.

-- Students may not be able to transfer unaccredited credits
+- Students may not be able to transfer credits from unaccredited programs.

-- Employers may prefer or only seek graduates from accredited programs
+- Employers may only hire graduates from accredited programs.

 Find out more information about clinical experiences as an online nursing student and the differences between in-person and online nursing programs with our helpful guides.